North Carolina Senate

 The North Carolina Senate is the upper chamber of the North Carolina General Assembly, which along with the North Carolina House of Representatives—the lower chamber—comprises the state legislature of North Carolina.
 The Senate has 50 members, and the term of office for each senator is two years.

 The Senate's prerogatives and powers are similar to those of the other house, the House of Representatives.
 Its members do, however, represent districts that are larger than those of their colleagues in the House.
 The president of the Senate is the lieutenant governor of North Carolina, but the lieutenant governor has very limited powers and only votes to break a tie.
 Before the office of lieutenant governor was created in 1868, the Senate was presided over by a "speaker."
 After the 1988 election of James Carson Gardner, the first Republican lieutenant governor since Reconstruction, Democrats in control of the Senate shifted most of the power held by the lieutenant governor to the senator who is elected president pro tempore (or pro-tem).
 The president pro tempore appoints members to standing committees of the Senate, and holds great sway over bills.

 According to the state constitution, the Senate is also the "Court for the Trial of Impeachments".
 The House of Representatives has the power to impeach state officials, after which the Senate holds an impeachment trial, as in the federal system.
 If the governor or lieutenant governor is the official who has been impeached, the chief justice of the North Carolina Supreme Court presides.

 History

-During the Reconstruction era, African Americans served in the state senate (African American officeholders from the end of the Civil War until before 1900).
-By 1874 four African Americans, all Republicans, were in the body as Democrats had already regained a large majority 38 to 12.
-In 1920, Loula Roberts Platt, became the first woman to run for a seat in the state senate.
+During the Reconstruction era, African Americans served in the state senate.
+By 1874, four African Americans, all Republicans, were in the body, in which Democrats had already regained a large majority of 38 to 12.
+In 1920, Loula Roberts Platt became the first woman to run for a seat in the state senate.